mapio/GraphvizAnim/README.md

 GraphvizAnim is a tool to create simple animated graph visualizations; it is just a proof of concept, aimed mainly at teaching purposes.
 It is based on [Graphviz](http://www.graphviz.org/) for the graph rendering part and on [ImageMagick](http://www.imagemagick.org/) for the animated gif generation.
+You can [run the heap sort animation](http://mybinder.org/repo/mapio/GraphvizAnim/examples/heapsort.ipynb) on-line using [binder](http://mybinder.org/).

 <p align="center">
 <img src="examples/dfv.gif"/>